Tennessee Supreme Court

-The Tennessee Supreme Court is the ultimate judicial tribunal of the state of Tennessee.
-Roger A. Page is the Chief Justice.
+The Tennessee Supreme Court is the highest court in the state of Tennessee.
+The Supreme Court's three buildings are seated in Nashville, Knoxville, and Jackson, Tennessee.
+The Court is composed of five members: a chief justice, and four justices.
+As of 1 September 2023, the chief justice is Holly M. Kirby.

 Unlike other states, in which the state attorney general is directly elected or appointed by the governor or state legislature, the Tennessee Supreme Court appoints the Tennessee Attorney General.